-Sompasauna is a wood burning self-service public sauna in Helsinki built and maintained by a group of volunteers.
+Sompasauna is a wood-burning self-service public sauna, built and maintained by a group of volunteers in Helsinki.

-Keep the sauna neat and tidy – clean up after yourself and take your trash with you.
+Please remember to keep the sauna neat and tidy.
+Clean up after yourself and take your trash with you.